mnotgod96/AppAgent/README.md

 ### 📱 Step 4.
 Deployment Phase

 After the exploration phase finishes, you can run `run.py` in the root directory.
-Follow prompted instructions to enter the name of the app, select the appropriate documentation base you want the agent to use, and provide the task description.
+Follow the prompted instructions to enter the name of the app, select the appropriate documentation base you want the agent to use and provide the task description.
 Then, your agent will do the job for you.
 The agent will automatically detect if there is documentation base generated before for the app; if there is no documentation found, you can also choose to run the agent without any documentation (success rate not guaranteed).